All Episodes

 Kasich could take some delegates away from Cruz.

-Kasich take some delegates away from Trump.
+Kasich takes some delegates away from Trump.

 Kasich could do well in Michigan.

-We had Republican establishment types promoting John Kasich on CNN and on Fox last night.
+We had Republican establishment types promoting John Kasich on CNN and on Fox last night because John Kasich represents the last stand, the last chance they've got.

 Here it is.